-Mann Property
+• Mann Property

 The Mann property is located in Mann Township 50 km northeast of the City of Timmins and covers an area of approximately 2km2.
 The patented claims cover a portion of a large ultramafic complex that is prospective for nickel, copper and cobalt.
 Some historical untested EM anomalies are present on the property.
-No work was completed on the property in 2021.

-Dalton Property, Timmins Gold Camp
+• Dalton Property, Timmins Gold Camp